gsaurer/python-sonos-nfc/README.md

 Requirements
 ------------
 This code requires you to have
-* SPI-Py installed from the following [repository:](https://github.com/lthiery/SPI-Py)
+* SPI-Py installed from the following [repository](https://github.com/lthiery/SPI-Py)
+* node-sonos-http-api installed from the following [repository](https://github.com/gsaurer/node-sonos-http-api) please use the fork as the original version is missing the nfc action that maps the card uri's
-* node-sonos-http-api installed from the following [repository:](https://github.com/gsaurer/node-sonos-http-api) MFRC522.py from the [repository:](https://github.com/mxgxw/MFRC522-python) is included in this project and adapted to support python3
+* MFRC522.py from the [repository](https://github.com/mxgxw/MFRC522-python) is included in this project and changed to support python v3

 How to use the lirbary
 ======================